TorresEdwin/SpeakATX/README.md

 # Project

-Insert name here is a website that aims to provide resources to minimal english and non-english speakers in Austin, TX.
+SpeakATX is a website that aims to provide resources to minimal english and non-english speakers in Austin, TX.

 # Data Sources